heaps12345/madkudu/markdown/data_engineer.md

 # Data Engineer

 ## What you will be working on

 You will be our second engineer.
 That's kind of a big deal.
 It also means that what we have in mind today could be completely different from what you will do six months today.
 You have to be excited by that prospect.

 Here are a few of the things you might be doing:

+* Move our architecture to something that can process billions of events a day (we're thinking Kakfa / Spark but that's up for grabs)
-Move our architecture to a high-throughput distributed queue and scale our platform to billions of rows of data per day Ultimately own the complete data pipeline
+* Ultimately own the complete data pipeline
-Build new integrations to grab and analyze data from anywhere Automate the training of machine learning models
+* Build new integrations to grab and analyze data from anywhere
+* Automate the training of machine learning models

 ## Our stack

 Predicting the future with data involves digging through billions of analytics events to find the needle in the haystack.
 So you must be into data, databases, distributed systems and machine learning.

 Today we run on **node.js**, **Redshift** and **R**.
-We are starting to move some of it to **Spark** and **Kafka**.
+We are starting to move to **Spark** and **Kafka** to keep scaling.
 Our entire infrastructure runs on AWS.
-We're into service-oriented, streams, continuous deployment and building awesome reusable code and open-sourcing it if we can.
+We're into service-oriented, continuous deployment and building awesome reusable code and open-sourcing it if we can.

-Think there is some cool tech we should add to the stack?
+Think there is tech we should add to the stack?
 We're still super young and we need to scale that stuff fast.
 Bring your expertise!

 ## You

 Things you should be excellent at (or on your way to):

 * Databases technology and Big Data processing